Why can’t we see God?

 Jesus said to him, “Have I been with you so long, and yet you have not known Me, Philip?
 He who has seen Me has seen the Father; so how can you say, ‘Show us the Father’?

-Lastly, one of the greatest hopes of the Christian church is the promise of what we call in theology the beatific vision or the vision of God as said by John in His letter;
+Last but not least, one of the greatest truths of the Christian faith is what we call in theology the beatific vision or the vision of God as written in 1st John;

 1 John 3:2 (NKJV)